About Magdalena Novoa

 Selected publications

-Novoa, M. “Decolonizing heritage: Class and gender in postindustrial landscapes.”
+Novoa, M. 2022 “Decolonizing heritage: Class and gender in deindustrialized landscapes.”
 In The Concept (s) of Heritage.
 Mace, J and Zhu, Y. (eds).
 Quebec: Presses de l’Université du Québec.
-Accepted for publication.

 Novoa, M. 2019.
 Turning Power Upside Down: Historic Preservation and Grassroots Organizations in Valparaíso, Chile.
 Platform, Fall 2019, 23-28.